pnp/powershell/documentation/Add-PnPViewsFromXML.md

 # Add-PnPViewsFromXML

 ## SYNOPSIS
-Adds a view(s) to a list from an XML string.
+Adds one or more views to a list from an XML string.

 ## SYNTAX